 Mahwish Arif (Doctoral Student)

-Mahwish Arif is a student at Hughes Hall and first joined Cambridge as a Research Assistant within the Computer Architecture group at the Department of Computer Science and Technology.
+Mahwish Arif is a doctoral student at Hughes Hall and first joined Cambridge as a Research Assistant within the Computer Architecture group at the Department of Computer Science and Technology.
 Her PhD research focuses on analysing existing and emerging security threats and develop a software framework that allows developers to quickly and efficiently develop security solutions against these attacks.

 Prior to joining Cambridge, Mahwish was a researcher at the Data Science and Scalable Computing Centre at Queen’s University Belfast and also worked as an Embedded Systems Developer in Pakistan’s national space agency SUPARCO.
 She has worked on various research projects funded by the U.K EPSRC and European Commission and been interested in research areas including parallel and high-performance computing, binary translation, scalable data analytics, and runtime systems for multi-core architectures.
 She was the recipient of prestigious Commonwealth Scholarship funded by the UK government to study for a Master’s degree in Computer Science at the University of Edinburgh.